Cross-modal RAG: Sub-dimensional Text-to-Image Retrieval-Augmented Generation: Introduction

-To address these open problems, we propose \emph{Cross-modal Sub-dimensional Retrieval Augmented Generation (Cross-modal RAG)}, a novel text-to-image generation that can identify, retrieve, and leverage image sub-dimensions to satisfy different query aspects.
-To decompose and identify key image sub-dimensions, we decompose the user query into subqueries and candidate images into sub-dimensional representations with respect to the subqueries, enabling accurate subquery-level alignment.
-To retrieve comprehensive and complementary image sub-dimensions, we formulate the retrieval goal as a multi-objective optimization problem and introduce an efficient hybrid retrieval strategy -- combining a lightweight sub-dimensional sparse retriever with a sub-dimensional dense retriever -- to retrieve a set of Pareto-optimal images that collectively cover all subqueries in the query as in Fig.~\ref{fig: introduction fig} (right).
-To effectively instruct image generators with the retrieved image sub-dimensions, we present a model-agnostic and subquery-aware generation with MLLMs, which explicitly preserves and composes the subquery-aligned components from the retrieved images into a coherent final image.
-For instance, our method only preserves the “Venus ground” in the final image, while previous RAG can also preserve the irrelevant lightning in Fig.~\ref{fig: introduction fig}.
-Extensive experiments demonstrate that Cross-modal RAG achieves state-of-the-art performance in both text-to-image retrieval and text-to-image generation tasks across multiple fine-grained, domain-specific, and long-tailed image benchmarks, while maintaining excellent computational efficiency.
+To address these open problems, we propose \emph{Cross-modal Sub-dimensional Retrieval Augmented Generation (Cross-modal RAG)}, a novel text-to-image retrieval-augmented framework that can identify, retrieve, and leverage image sub-dimensions to satisfy different query aspects: \begin{itemize}[leftmargin=1.5em,labelsep=0.5em] \item To decompose and identify key image sub-dimensions, we decompose the user query into subqueries and candidate images into sub-dimensional representations with respect to the subqueries, enabling accurate subquery-level alignment. \item To retrieve comprehensive and complementary image sub-dimensions, we formulate the retrieval goal as a multi-objective optimization problem and introduce an efficient hybrid retrieval strategy -- combining a lightweight sub-dimensional sparse retriever with a sub-dimensional dense retriever -- to retrieve a set of Pareto-optimal images that collectively cover all subqueries in the query as in Fig.~\ref{fig: introduction fig} (right). \item To effectively instruct image generators with the retrieved image sub-dimensions, we present a model-agnostic and subquery-aware generation with MLLMs, which explicitly preserves and composes the subquery-aligned components from the retrieved images into a coherent final image.
+For instance, our method only preserves the “Venus ground” in the final image, while previous RAG can also preserve the irrelevant lightning in Fig.~\ref{fig: introduction fig}. \end{itemize}